Notify me

 I am not either of those things . . . my main influences are fine art and contemporary music.
 So I was not approaching the creation of watches from the starting point of being a watchmaker or a watch enthusiast, that most others were.

-It was only after I’d created some of my very unique and individual watches that I happily realized that they fit into concepts which are desirable currently, such as the thirst for innovation from microbrand enthusiasts, and the personal creative exploration of chosen aesthetics which is conceptual art jewelry (and which is the fine art process).
+It was only after I’d created some of my very unique and individual watches that I happily realized that they fit into concepts which are desirable currently, such as the thirst for innovation from microbrand enthusiasts, and the personal creative exploration of chosen aesthetics which is conceptual art jewellery (and which is the fine art process).

 Our watches (see below) are very definitely based on chosen aesthetics.